-If you have ever had beautiful flowers, you might have thought about ways to preserve the flowers.
-You may even ask yourself if you can put fresh flowers in resin.
+If you’ve ever had beautiful flowers, you might have thought about ways to preserve them.
+You might even be asking yourself if you can put fresh flowers in resin.

 Step 1: Plan what you want to make with your fresh flowers

 Step 2: Dry the flowers

 Once you know what you want to make, dry your flowers.
 Ensure you have all the supplies you need to dry them before you have your fresh flowers.
-You want to preserve them when they are at their best and have the most color.
+You want to preserve them when they look their best and have the most color.

 What are your options for drying flowers?

-If you want to use them flat, you can use a press and dry them in the microwave.
+If you want flat flowers, you can use a press and dry them in the microwave.
 This option is good because it only takes one to two minutes to dry the flowers.
 Otherwise, if you aren’t in a hurry to use your flowers with resin, you can dry them in between the pages of a heavy book.
-This method is less hands-on but does take a couple of weeks to get the flowers dry enough for resin.
+This method is less hands-on but does take a couple of weeks.

 If you want your flowers to keep their natural shape, you’ll want to dry them with flower desiccant.
 Put the flowers and drying agent into a container, then let them dry over the next one to two weeks.
 This is the best way for your flowers to keep their formed and natural look.